Skip Navigation Links www.nws.noaa.gov

 Marine Modeling and Analysis Branch Logo

-About the RTOFS (Atlantic)
+About the Atlantic RTOFS

-Home Compare with Obs Data Assim Monitor (Internal) RTOFS & WOCE Graphics Viewer Data Access About the Model
+Home Compare with Obs* Data Assim* Monitor* RTOFS & WOCE* Graphics Viewer* Data Access About the Model

-RTOFS (Atlantic) Development
+Atlantic RTOFS Development

-RTOFS (Atlantic) is the first of a series of ocean forecast systems based on HYCOM.
+Atlantic RTOFS is the first of a series of ocean forecast systems based on HYCOM.
 Part of the development of this system was done under a multi-national HYCOM Consortium funded by NOPP.
 HYCOM is the result of collaborative efforts among the University of Miami, the Naval Research Laboratory (NRL), and the Los Alamos National Laboratory (LANL), as part of the multi-institutional HYCOM Consortium for Data-Assimilative Ocean Modeling funded by the National Ocean Partnership Program (NOPP) to develop and evaluate a data-assimilative hybrid isopycnal-sigma-pressure (generalized) coordinate ocean model.

 Goals